aboutyou/dart_packages/packages/sign_in_with_apple/README.md

 # Sign in With Apple

-Flutter bridge to iOS's Sign in with Apple feature.
+Flutter bridge to Sign in with Apple.

 Supports login via an Apple ID as well as credentials saved in the user's keychain.

+## Supported platforms

+* iOS
+* macOS

 ## Example Usage